FraLaz1971/sumean/README.md

-You need to use a terminal emulator, like xterm on MacOS or gnome-terminal or konsole on GNU-Linux or [cmd](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/) terminal on Microsoft Windows_
+You need to use a terminal emulator, like xterm on MacOS or gnome-terminal or konsole on GNU-Linux or [cmd](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/) terminal on Microsoft Windows.
+Not all the instructions are given for all different operating systems but understanding the main examples, they may be derived easily_

+### to compile on MSwin mingw32:
+mingw32-make -f Makefile.win sumean

 ### to compile on linux/MacOS/MS-Win+[msys2](https://www.msys2.org/):
 make sumean

-### to compile on MSwin mingw32:
+### to run on MS-Win cmd shell
-mingw32-make sumean
+sumean

+### to remove all created files in MS-Win cmd shell
+del sumean.o sumean \*.log \*.asc

 ### to run on linux/MacOS/MS-Win+msys2
 ./sumean